6063-yl11249/Final-serial/README.md

 # Rainbow Rides: The Interactive Color Recognition Game for Kids
 Inspired by the educational comics “The Bus of Many Colors” created by a Japanese artist Tupera Tupera, which teaches kids the concept of color recognition of different figures, such as trees, tomatoes, eggs.
-Based on this book, I’d like to create a game for children to interactively explore and reaffirm their knowledge of colors, and reinforce their learning through interactive play.
+Based on this book, I’d like to create a game for children to interactively explore and review their knowledge of colors, and reinforce their learning through interactive play.

 ![screen display](./display.jpg)